San Pablo District, Paraguay

 San Pablo is a district of the San Pedro Department, Paraguay.
-It includes the village of San Pablo or San Pedro de Ycuamandiyú, which has a population of around 680, located around 330 km from the city of Asuncion.
+It includes the village of San Pablo or San Pedro de Ycuamandiyú, which has a population of around 680, located around 330 km from the city of Asunción.

-On the river Jejui Guazú, is a small district of just over 4,000 inhabitants engaged in agriculture.
-Its soil is suitable for agriculture and in a great proportion for livestock, too.
+The district is located on the Jejuí Guazú River and has about 3,400 inhabitants.
+Its soil is suitable for agriculture.

 Geography

-The district of San Pablo, is located in the center of the department San Pedro, although the region was the victim of a process of rapid deforestation in the past, it includes one of the richest reserves of Forest that are very profitable.
+The district of San Pablo has an area of 603 km² and a population density of 7.2 people per square kilometer.
+It is located in the center of the department San Pedro, although the region was the victim of a process of rapid deforestation in the past, it includes one of the richest reserves of forest that are profitable.
 They attract exploitation and marketing force due to the forests.

 In the region there are areas of agricultural use and low prairies that often flood.

-Surface

-It has an area of 603 km², with a population of 4,351 inhabitants, and a population density of 7.22 people per square kilometer.

-Ports
+To the north it borders with the district of San Pedro de Ycuamandiyú, which separates the Jejuí Guazú River.
+To the south lies the district of Villa del Rosario.
+To the east lies the district of Choré.
+To the west, the district of Antequera.